lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 ![PineTime Smart Watch with Bluetooth Time Sync and Rust Watch Face](https://lupyuen.github.io/images/timesync-title.png)

-Let's learn how we sync the time with PineTime over Bluetooth LE...
-And build PineTime Watch Faces with Rust and LVGL.
+Let's learn how PineTime syncs the time over Bluetooth LE...
+And how we build PineTime Watch Faces with Rust and LVGL.

 # Time Sync over Bluetooth LE